memodi/documents/blogs/dns_tracking/dns_tracking.md

 When you enter a website's domain name (e.g., www.example.com) in your browser, your computer needs to find the corresponding IP address.
-This process involves multiple steps, including querying DNS servers, caching responses, and ultimately obtaining the IP address for establishing a connection.
+This process involves multiple steps, including querying DNS servers, caching responses, obtaining the IP address to establish a connection and caching response for future re-occurrence of same DNS query.

 ## Utilizing Tracepoint Hooks for DNS Tracking